maneesh8123/fsrst-project/README.md

    here ,i used one of the ensembel technique called BAGGING ,in bagging Random forest alogrithm is used to solve this problem

-  one of the main advantage of Random Forest is ,from this problem i did get an  accurate data with low variance and low bias
+  one of the main advantage of Random Forest is ,from this problem i got an  accurate data with low variance and low bias